L422Y/nuxt-mapple/README.md

 # Nuxt: Mapple - A Sitemap Generator

 This module will build and put a sitemap at `/sitemap.xml` using a combination of optional static, dynamic, and generated routes.
-All pages without parameters in their paths will be inserted automatically (i.e. `pages/blog.vue`)
+All pages without parameters in their paths will be inserted automatically (i.e. `pages/blog.vue`), and when `useContent` is enabled, the `content` folder is scanned for `.md` files, and added to the sitemap.
+# Installation

+`yarn add nuxt-mapple`
 # Usage

+### Static Paths

 You can list static paths manually in your `nuxt.config.ts`, in an array of relative paths:
 ```js